pytroll/pytroll-collectors/doc/source/index.rst

         Defines the pattern used to parse filenames obtained from incoming posttroll messages.
 The string follows trollsift syntax.
         The labels ``channel_name`` and ``segment`` have special meaning.
+        They must be defined as strings in the pattern, because the segment gatherer formats the filename pattern /after/ converting numeric segments or segment ranges to strings.

     critical_files
         Describes the files that must be